LeanSight/xlcalculator/docs/DEVELOPMENT_METHODOLOGY.md

 **❌ NOT Permitted**:
 - Hardcoding specific values for test cases
 - Changing tests to match incorrect implementation
-- Modifying data to make formulas work
+- Modifying data to make calculations work
 - Fallbacks that mask expected errors

 **✅ Permitted**:
 - Correcting implementation if there's a real bug
 - Implementing missing functionality from reference specification
-- Documenting limitations for incorrect formula design
+- Documenting limitations for incorrect calculation design
 - Using reference implementation's pre-calculated values for compatibility

 ### Problem Resolution Approach